Get

 Belgian Malinois Overview

-The Mal made their way to North American shores in 1911, and after dwindling around World War II, they saw a resurgence in the early 60s.
-They are still used as herding dogs today but are popular with the military and police.
+The Mal made their way to North American shores in 1908 and 1911, and after dwindling around World War II, they saw a resurgence in the early ’60s.
+They are still used as herding dogs today but are also popular with the military and police.

 Personality / Character

 The Mal is a highly intelligent, confident dog that forms strong bonds with their human companions.
-They can be friendly but are quite wary of people whom they don’t know and need an owner with experience who can train them with a firm but gentle hand.
+They can be friendly but can also be quite wary of people whom they don’t know, and they need an owner with experience who can train them using positive reinforcement while providing sufficient amounts of active exercise.

 Mals have a high prey drive, so they tend to chase smaller animals that cross their path.
 But if raised with other pets, they will likely be more accepting.
-They are close to their family, but young children should always be supervised when interacting with a Mal.
+They are close to their family, but young children should always be supervised when interacting with a dog, despite the breed.

 They aren’t aggressive but can be assertive due to their confidence, and they tend to be territorial and sometimes jealous.
-It’s important to note that some Mals never adjust to living with other dogs.
+It’s important to note that some Mals never adjust to living with other dogs, but this will depend on early socialization.

 Training

 Training the Mal can go quite smoothly because they are eager to please, devoted, obedient, and smart.
 When you combine all these traits, you have a dog that can be quite easy to train.
-However, they do need an experienced dog owner.
+However, they do need an experienced owner who can dedicate plenty of time every day to their training and care.

 belgian malinois dog playing in the lake